-A simple example of the benefits of Contextual Communications is the automatic sorting, filing, storage, and easy retrieval of voluminous emails.
-Project employees are inundated with personto-person emails coming into a personal account, which need to be forwarded and filed into an appropriate business context.
-Such tools are so commonly and frequently used in today's work environment, that they are actually a significant contributor to information and work overload.
+A simple example of the benefits of contextual communications is the automatic sorting, filing, storage, and easy retrieval of voluminous e-mails.
+Project employees are inundated with person-toperson e-mails coming into a personal account, which need to be forwarded and filed into an appropriate business context.
+Such tools are so commonly and frequently used in today's work environment that they are actually a significant contributor to information and work overload.3

-This is partly due to the volume of e-mail messages, and partly due to the fact that e-mails are not automatically filed according to context (Figure 2).
+This is partly due to the volume of e-mail messages, and partly due to the fact that e-mails are not automatically filed according to context (Fig. 2).
 The fact that multiple contexts and subjects may be buried within the e-mail only complicates matters further.
-Information in the emails is not readily available when working on a business decision.
-Context switching is a very expensive and wasteful exercise, and forces each e-mail recipient to maintain separate filing systems (folders) simply to keep track of communications.
+Information in the e-mails is not readily available when working on a business decision.
+Context switching is a very expensive and wasteful exercise, and it forces each e-mail recipient to maintain separate filing systems (folders) simply to keep track of communications.